24/7 Emergency Care

 Sometimes, we are unable to keep a patient at William Newton Hospital for a number of reasons.
 If this is the case the ER provider will call other facilities that have the facilities and providers that the patient needs.
 We start with facilities that are close to Winfield.
 Once the emergency department provider finds a facility that meets the needs of the patient and has another provider that accepts to take over the care of the patient we wait for that facility to give us a room number for the patient.
 When we have an accepting facility, accepting provider, and a room assignment then the patient will be transferred.
 William Newton Hospital has partnerships with ground and air transport services to help transfer patients to their destinations.

 This process is not always as quick as we would like.
-However, all staff works hard to make sure that the patient gets the most appropriate care while they are at William Newton Hospital and that the accepting facility is going to meet the needs of the patient.
+However, all staff work hard to make sure that patients get the most appropriate care while they are at William Newton Hospital and that the accepting facility is going to meet their needs.

 Q: I would like to speak to someone about my care.
 Who do I speak to?